UPES M.Tech Admissions 2026

 GATE qualifying marks is a type of GATE cutoff only.
 It is the minimum mark required to clear the GATE 2026 exam.
 Whereas the GATE cutoff for admission is the minimum score required to gain entrance into a particular institute.
 The GATE 2026 qualifying mark is common for all institutes, while the GATE 2026 cutoff is institution-specific, i.e., GATE cutoff scores vary from one institution to another for admission to MTech programmes.
 The GATE 2026 cut-off is generally higher than the qualifying marks for most institutions.

-The Indian Institute of Technology Guwahati will release the GATE qualifying marks for various subjects and categories through the result.
-The same has also been uploaded on the official website.
-Candidates who attempted the GATE 2026 can follow the below-mentioned steps to check the qualifying marks:
+The Indian Institute of Technology Guwahati has released the GATE qualifying marks for various subjects and categories through the result.
+The same has been uploaded on the official website.
+Candidates who attempted the GATE 2026 can follow the steps below to check the qualifying marks:

 Log in to the GATE official website.